Shlomo Nosson Kotler

 Shlomo Nosson Kotler (שלמה קוטלר; 1856 – c.
-1920) was an orthodox rabbi and Rosh yeshiva, Talmudic scholar, Torah author and Posek (Halachic decisor).
+1920) was an Orthodox rabbi and rosh yeshiva (dean), Talmudic scholar, Torah author and posek (halakhic decisor).

+Early life

-Born in Kovno, Lithuania, Kotler studied in the world-renowned Telz yeshiva under the eminent Rabbi Eliezer Gordon, as well as under Rabbi Jacob Joseph and later in the yeshiva of Rabbi Yaakov Charif, who became his foremost teacher.
-He received semicha from many great rabbis, among them Rabbi Yitzchak Elchanan Spektor.
-At the young age of twenty, having already served as a Talmudic lecturer in the Łomża yeshiva, he became one of the first teachers in the famed Knesses Yisroel yeshiva in Slobodke.
+Born in Kovno, Lithuania, Kotler studied in the Telz yeshiva under Eliezer Gordon and Jacob Joseph.
+He later studied in the yeshiva of Yaakov Charif, who became his rebbe (foremost teacher).
+He received semikhah (rabbinical ordination) from many great rabbis, among them Yitzchak Elchanan Spektor.
+Having already served as a Talmudic lecturer in the Łomża yeshiva at the age of twenty, he became one of the first teachers in the Knesses Yisroel yeshiva in Slobodke.
 A few years later, he accepted the position of Av Beth Din in the city of Uzhvent, near Kovno.

+Career

 In 1893, Kotler's ailing former teacher Joseph, then the chief rabbi of New York City, invited him to serve as his associate.
 Kotler served as rabbi of Congregation Tiferes Jerusalem in New York in Joseph's stead for the next three years.
-In 1896, he joined the newly founded Rabbi Isaac Elchanan Theological Seminary as a Rosh yeshiva.
+In 1896, he joined the newly founded Rabbi Isaac Elchanan Theological Seminary (RIETS) as a rosh yeshiva (dean).

-Unsatisfied in an America weak in Orthodox Jewish life and practice, Kotler returned to Europe to serve as rabbi in the cities of Kurshan and Luknik.
-Before World War I, Kotler returned to America, settling for seven years in Detroit.
+Unsatisfied with the weak Orthodox Jewish life and practice in the United States, Kotler returned to Europe to serve as rabbi in the cities of Kurshan and Luknik.
+Before World War I, Kotler returned to the United States, settling for seven years in Detroit.

+Personal life and death

 Towards the end of his life, Kotler emigrated to Palestine, where his daughter lived.
-Following Kotler's death, his son-in-law (Rabbi Yaakov Moshe Charlap) renamed his Jerusalem yeshiva in his memory.
-His great-grandson Zevulun Charlop was the Dean of RIETS many decades later.
+Following Kotler's death, his son-in-law Yaakov Moshe Charlap renamed his Jerusalem yeshiva in his memory.
+His great-grandson Zevulun Charlop was the dean of RIETS many decades later.